 Our mailing address is The Department of Classics, Philosophy, & Religion, University of Mary Washington, 1301 College Avenue, Fredericksburg, VA 22401.
 Tel.
 (540) 654-1023, fax (540) 654-1080 email: email@example.com

-NOTE: As of fall 2021, the main office is open in a limited capacity to visitors due to the COVID-19 situation.
-Please email or phone the person with whom you are attempting to get in touch before coming to see them in their office.
+NOTE: As of spring 2022, the main office is open to visitors.
+But, please email or phone the person with whom you are attempting to get in touch before coming to see them in their office.

 The programs in Classics, Philosophy, and Religion are proud to maintain institutional memberships with the following organizations: The American Academy in Rome, the American School for Classical Studies in Athens, the Classical Association of the Middle West and South, the Intercollegiate Center for Classical Studies, and the Society for Classical Studies